As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 There are a lot of dried food options out there.
 Here are a few that we use consistently.

 - DRIED MILK.
 I was a little skeptical of this at first, but it’s actually excellent for cooking.
 Just whisk it up with a little water and it’s good to go.
 We also use it in hot tea.
-We use this brand.
+We use this brand of dried milk.

 Here are a few canned foods that are essential to making your fresh ingredients go further in the boat galley.